Skip to main content

 If you are happy for your data to be shared as above, and haven't previously Opt'd out - you do not need to do anything.

-Type 1 OPT-OUT - to stop sharing your details with NHS digital (or to opt back in, if you have previous opt'd out)
+Type 1 Opt-Out - to stop sharing your details with NHS digital (or to opt back in, if you have previous opt'd out)

 Complete the form available below and return to the surgery.